Geek-Estate/horizon-landingpage/_posts/2014-08-29-travel-by-giving.md

 Replace the "house gift", with a donation to charity.

-<em>Travel by giving</em>.
+Literally, <em>travel by giving</em>.

 Interested in providing accommodation to others to raise money for charity?
+We'd love to speak with you...

 <!-- Begin MailChimp Signup Form -->
 <div id="mc_embed_signup">